Whether or not you are the main

 It is important that both you and your loved one talk about what bothers you

 and about what your expectation are.
-Remember that in a sense you are in a
+In a sense, you are in a

 well-being as a caregiver.